 Nashville isn't quite the city most people expect it to be, which we always find a little amusing.
-In Nashville we know that we're world famous for our country and western music and the Grand Ole Opry and that's something we're proud of too.
-So in an effort to give you a flavor for the types and quality of real estate you'll find available in Nashville we wanted to pause and give you a quick guide to some of the more popular neighbors and suburbs in Nashville - just so you know exactly what you're missing.
+In Nashville, we know that we're world-famous for our country and western music and the Grand Ole Opry, and that's something we're proud of too.
+So to give you a flavor for the types and quality of real estate you'll find available in Nashville, we wanted to pause and give you a quick guide to some of the more popular neighbors and suburbs in Nashville - so that you know exactly what you're missing.

-If you want to see those large Victorian and Georgian homes that are part of the history of the old South then Belle Meade is a suburb you'd love living in.
-The area itself was named after a large farm and homes in this area tend to be of the large and spacious type and have price tags to match - starting in the mid $400,000's for a home in this area with a ceiling well in excess of $1,000,000.
-There are a number of excellent restaurants and boutiques in the area for you to enjoy too.
+If you want to see those large Victorian and Georgian homes that are part of the history of the old South, then Belle Meade is a suburb you'd love living in.
+The area itself was named after a large farm, and homes in this area tend to be large and spacious and have price tags to match - starting in the mid $400,000's for a home in this area with a ceiling well over $1,000,000.
+There are many excellent restaurants and boutiques in the area for you to enjoy too.

-This suburb is going to be far more suitable for a younger family because there's a lot of musicians and other freelancers living here.
-Sevier Park nearby provides a welcome break from the day, as do all the fantastic eateries in the area too.
-This is one of the more "hip" suburbs of Nashville but a very vibrant one at that, with a median property price of around $325,000.
+This suburb will be far more suitable for a younger family because there's a lot of musicians and other freelancers living here.
+Sevier Park nearby provides a welcome break from the day, as do all the fantastic eateries in the area.
+This is one of Nashville's more "hip" suburbs but a very vibrant one at that, with a median property price of around $325,000.

-If you want to live far enough from Nashville to enjoy some exclusivity but close enough that you can take advantage of all its amenities then Brentwood is an ideal place for you and your family to relocate to.
-There are two massive shopping malls here as well as any other kind of store a modern family might need and you can expect to pay in excess of $400,000 for the average home in this area.
+If you want to live far enough from Nashville to enjoy some exclusivity but close enough that you can take advantage of all its amenities, then Brentwood is an ideal place for you and your family to relocate to.
+There are two massive shopping malls here and any other kind of store a modern family might need, and you can expect to pay over $400,000 for the average home in this area.

-Families will love the small town feel with the big city just down the road.
-Whether you plan to commute to Nashville for work or you just prefer a smaller community, you can get exactly what you need from Franklin.
-Some have even called the downtown, America's Favorite Main Street.
+Families will love the small-town feel with the big city just down the road.
+Whether you plan to commute to Nashville for work or you prefer a smaller community, you can get exactly what you need from Franklin.
+Some have even called the downtown America's Favorite Main Street.

-Along with the small town feel, children receive a great education in Franklin.
-Many of the elementary, middle and high schools are rated as a 10/10 on greatschools.org.
-The test scores of the schools in the area are far better than the average of the state and parents can even choose one of the 41 private schools, if they prefer.
+Along with the small-town feel, children receive a great education in Franklin.
+Many of the elementary, middle, and high schools are rated as a 10/10 on greatschools.org.
+The school's test scores in the area are far better than the state's average, and parents can even choose one of the 41 private schools if they prefer.

 As one of the best cities for historic preservation, Franklin provides more than just a great place to live.
-Visitors flock to the area for the history, beautiful scenery and the overall American feel of the town.
-If you're relocating, Franklin might just be the perfect mix of charm, location and history for your family.
+Visitors flock to the area for the history, beautiful scenery, and the overall American feel of the town.
+Franklin might be the perfect mix of charm, location, and history for your family if you're relocating.

-If you're new to the area, you may be familiar with the Hip Donelson suburb but it's one of the most desirable places to live in Nashville.
-It's home to many young families that wanted a great place to raise a family and it's a quiet suburb.
+If you're new to the area, you may be familiar with the Hip Donelson suburb, but it's one of the most desirable places to live in Nashville.
+It's home to many young families who wanted a great place to raise a family and a quiet suburb.

-It's odd that it remains so quiet as it's just a few miles from the hip downtown Nashville scene along the I-40 and Lebanon Road.
-Now the neighborhood is being called the "Hip Donelson" because of how popular it is to home buyers and the competition taking place in bidding wars.
+Oddly, it remains so quiet as it's just a few miles from the hip downtown Nashville scene along the I-40 and Lebanon Road.
+The neighborhood is being called the "Hip Donelson" because of how popular it is to home buyers and the competition taking place in bidding wars.

 The newly discovered neighborhood

-This neighborhood has just been discovered by many in the area and has quickly grown from another beautiful suburb in Nashville to everyone's most-wanted area to live.
-Almost every home in the neighborhood that's been listed for sale in the past few years has had multiple offers which makes real estate agents know that pretty much anything in the neighborhood is a guaranteed sale.
+This neighborhood has just been discovered by many in the area and has quickly grown from another beautiful suburb in Nashville to everyone's most wanted area to live.
+Almost every home in the neighborhood listed for sale in the past few years has had multiple offers, which makes real estate agents know that pretty much anything in the neighborhood is a guaranteed sale.

-While it was once a neighborhood considered old and outdated, many realized that the area was the perfect location.
-The quality of life here is excellence with affordable homes by individuals and families that felt many other neighborhoods lie East Nashville are out of their price range.
+While it was once a neighborhood considered old and outdated, many realized that it was the perfect location.
+The quality of life here is excellent, with affordable homes by individuals and families that felt many other neighborhoods lie East Nashville are out of their price range.

-Hip Donelson is actually the name of a nonprofit organization that promotes community activity and support for local business which is part of the reason this nickname for the suburb stuck.
+Hip Donelson is actually the name of a nonprofit organization that promotes community activity and support for local business, which is why this nickname for the suburb stuck.
 The organization helps find lost pets too.

 The city is found about 20 minutes from Nashville and close to Murfreesboro.
-The local Nissan manufacturing plant provides a large number of jobs to the area and is the top reason why families move to Smyrna.
+The local Nissan manufacturing plant provides many jobs to the area and is the top reason why families move to Smyrna.

-The Smyrna Golf Course is found within the city with an 18-hole regulation course and a 9-hole executive course.
-This facility also provides an 8,000 square foot putting green, practice bunker, pitching green and driving range.
+The Smyrna Golf Course is within the city with an 18-hole regulation course and a 9-hole executive course.
+This facility also provides an 8,000 square foot putting green, practice bunker, pitching green, and driving range.

-If you prefer a little time in the gym playing basketball, the Smyrna High school provide open gym every Wednesday night.
+If you prefer a little time in the gym playing basketball, Smyrna High school provides an open gym every Wednesday night.
 This is the perfect opportunity to play games and enjoy the walking track.

-Along with all of these options, residents of Smyrna can enjoy the fitness center at the town centre.
-This facility provides plenty of cardio equipment, free weights, saunas, whirlpools, steam rooms, a swimming pool and more.
+Along with all of these options, residents of Smyrna can enjoy the fitness center at the town center.
+This facility provides plenty of cardio equipment, free weights, saunas, whirlpools, steam rooms, a swimming pool, and more.

-Real estate in Smyrna is very affordable with housing ranging from the low $100s to over $350k.
-Many older and newer properties are found throughout the area.
-If you're planning to relocate to the Nashville area and prefer a suburb outside the city, Smyrna, TN may be the perfect choice.
+Smyrna's real estate is very affordable, with housing ranging from the low $100s to over $350k.
+Many older and newer properties are found throughout the area; if you plan to relocate to the Nashville area and prefer a suburb outside the city, Smyrna, TN, maybe a perfect choice.

 The Ashton Real Estate Group of RE/MAX Advantage